gaqzi/enums/README.md

 [exhaustive]: https://github.com/nishanths/exhaustive

 For the sake of this package an `enum` is a named type with multiple values which you're operating on as a collection.
-They could be strings, ints, and even complex types like functions or structs.
+Enums supports what Go refers to as basic literals (strings, numbers) and structs.

 ## Example